harranzh/quoteApp/README.md

 # CS530PROJECT

 This website displays weekly quotes for the 2020 calender year.

-To access the site users need to first login, to do so follow the HINT recommendations given below the login page.
+  - This project is implemented with Nodejs and Express.

+  - The login and registration authentication is implemented with the use of Passportjs.

+  - MongoDB is used to store user information and weekly quotes.